jdinh8124/algorithms-and-code-challenges/README.md

 # algorithms-and-code-challenges

 ## About
-- This repository was created to help me continue to grow and improve on my JavaScript skills everyday.
+- This repository was created to help me continue to grow and improve on my JavaScript, jQuery, and analytical skills everyday.

 ## Sites Used:
 - Edabit